siris/shanesofos.com/mkdocs/resume/experience.md

 * 4+ years of experience working in line with Technical Project Managers to push and deliver innovative new services.
 * 4+ years of experience working with internal and external auditors to ensure compliance of system configurations for financial based infrastructure.
 * 4+ years of experience rebuilding entire infrastructure stacks to migrate and upgrade them to different datacenters locations.
-* 2+ years of experience actively participating in Disaster Recovery drills on core infrastructure services t o test their resiliency and availability.
+* 2+ years of experience actively participating in Disaster Recovery drills on core infrastructure services to test their resiliency and availability.
 * Participated in complete Infrastructure Destruction and Security Breach simulations.
+Also, know as Red Team exercises.

 ---